-(ii) Share-based payments are the fair value of options granted to key management personnel and consultants as at the grant date.
-There was no such payments for each of the periods presented.
+(ii) Share-based payments are the fair value of options granted to key management personnel and consultants as at the grant date and vested over the course of their vested term.

 All of the above transactions were incurred in the normal course of operations and are recorded at the exchange amount, being the amount agreed upon by the related parties.